tmcybers/Faker/README.md

 ## Extra SockPuppy

-* We need photos 🃏 of someone who doesn't exist thats the key!, we don't steal photos, it's the law...!
+* We need photos 🃏 of someone who doesn't exist thats the key!, we don't steal photos,we are not thieves! it's the law!

 [this-person-does-not-exist](https://this-person-does-not-exist.com/en)